Is Cost of Living in Singapore Really That High?

 Foreigners may apply to rent a HDB apartment, though Singapore has a unique quota system to take note of.
 To maintain a good ethnic mix in HDB estates (their words, not mine), only 8% of each neighbourhood can be rented out to a foreigner.
 HDB states it out in detail in this latest Dec 2018 announcement.

 Everything you need to know before moving to Singapore

 Georgia Caney has a very cool video about her move to Singapore from the UK.
 She talks about cost of living and some very local Singaporean tips.

 Ask any Singaporean who has travelled to the U.S. or Europe and they will tell you that Singapore is still much cheaper to live in.
+There are countless reasons that will justify the high cost of living in Singapore.
 What’s really beautiful about Singapore is the flexibility to live out both the splurger lifestyle and the frugal way of life.
 If you are looking to splurge, there is access to plenty of global extravagant goods and services, from world-renowned brands to Michelin Star restaurants.
 However, if you are looking for a frugal yet comfortable lifestyle, Singapore will certainly not feel like the most expensive city that you have ever been to.